Architectural Profession in Australia – a snapshot

 The Government Architects Network of Australia is a national collaborative network offering each Government Architect’s Office the opportunity to benefit from the knowledge, experience and resources of other Government Architects around the country.

-For more information on architects in Australia, see the full report Updated Profile of the Architectural Profession in Australia and Summary of Provisions of Architects Acts in Australia
+For more information on architects in Australia, see the full report Profile of the Architectural Profession in Australia and Summary of Provisions of Architects Acts in Australia